larryturner/diamondback/README.rst

 -   `Log <https://larryturner.github.io/diamondback/diamondback.commons#diamondback-commons-log-module>`_
-    singleton instance which formats and writes log entries with a specified level and stream using the loguru package.
-Log entries contain an ISO-8601 datetime and level.
+    singleton instance which formats and writes log entries with a specified level and stream using loguru.
+Log entries contain an ISO 8601 datetime and level.
 Log uses lazy initialization to coexist with loguru.
 Dynamic stream redirection and level specification are supported.

 -   `RestClient <https://larryturner.github.io/diamondback/diamondback.commons#diamondback-commons-rest-client-module>`_
-    instances define a client for simple REST service requests using the requests package.
+    instances define a client for simple REST service requests using requests.
     An API and an elective dictionary of parameter strings are encoded to build a URL, elective binary or JSON data are defined in the body of a request, and a requests response containing JSON, text, or binary data is returned.
     Proxy, timeout, and URL definition are supported.

 -   `Serial <https://larryturner.github.io/diamondback/diamondback.commons#diamondback-commons-serial-module>`_
-    singleton instance which encodes and decodes an instance or collection in BSON or JSON, and generates SHA3-256 codes, using the jsonpickle package.
+    singleton instance which encodes and decodes an instance or collection in BSON or JSON, and generates SHA3-256 codes, using jsonpickle.
 An instance may be an object or a collection, referenced by abstract or concrete types, and the instance will be correctly encoded and decoded, without custom encoding definitions.

 `filters <https://larryturner.github.io/diamondback/diamondback.filters>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^